jumpinf00l/esphome-panasonic-ac/README.md

      - ~Set Eco as a preset rather than a switch~
      - ~Set Quiet as a fan speed rather than a preset~
  - ~Poll AC unit for update on each front-end change (fan speed, preset, etc), rather than wait for default 5 sec poll~ ✅ v0.4.x - Polling
+ - ~Rename horizontal swing/vane modes to align front-end naming conventions, make horizontal and vertical swing modes optional under the climate entity, and add swing modes back to climate entity~ ✅ v0.5.x - Swing Modes
+   - ~This won't support setting fixed swing positions on the climate entity since ESPHome can only toggle horizontal and/or vertical swing on and off~
  - Incorporate Fan mode, Preset, and Mode select entities and Daily energy sensor as sub-entities under the Climate entity
    - This will neaten the code up, neaten the logs up, reduce Wi-Fi/API activity, and improve performance
    - Investigate an option for adding custom names to the fan speed sub-entity in the case that the user wants to customise these
  - Add activity attribute to the climate entity
    - This will indicate the current activity on the AC unit (such as idle once the setpoint temperature has been reached and the compressor slows down)
- - Rename horizontal swing/vane modes to align front-end naming conventions, make horizontal and vertical swing modes optional under the climate entity, and add swing modes back to climate entity
-   - This won't support setting fixed swing positions on the climate entity since ESPHome can only toggle horizontal and/or vertical swing on and off
  - Add a fan entity which can be exposed to Apple Home and Google Home to allow controlling of all fan modes
    - Investigate presenting this as a percentage for better Apple Home and Google Home support, or research supported options for each platform
      - 0 - 14.28% = auto <> 28.57% = quiet <> 42.85% = diffuse <> 57.14% = low <> 71.42% = medium <> 85.71% = high <> 100% = focus